learningpath2025/Assignment2.4.2/README.md

 	- Input the 3rd number :10

 - Expected Output :
-	- The 2nd Number is the greatest among three
+	- Largest value is 63
+	- Index position of 63 is 1